nponsard/tourdo-backend/README.md

     -  [x] start of the tournament : create matches / regenerate matches
     -  [x] edit team numbers on tournament (order of appearance)

+### procedures
+- `match_count_trigger` : Update total of matches played after the match ends

+- `tournament_participants_check` and `tournament_organizer_check` : A user can’t be on 2 teams participating at the same Tournament / event and can’t be player and organizer of a Tournament / event

 ## Deployment

 Needs to be linked to a postgreSQL database.